-Each dot in the chart below was a member of the Senate in 1988.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Weicker is shown as a purple triangle. (analysis methodology)
+Weicker is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Weicker was the primary sponsor of 20 bills that were enacted.
 The most recent include:

 - S. 2846 (100th): A bill to provide for the awarding of grants for the purchase of drugs used in the treatment of AIDS.

 - S.J.Res.
 328 (100th): A joint resolution to designate the day of September 14, 1988, as “National Medical Research Day”.